kalgumaei/europeana-mdic/README.md

 ```
 $ sudo service elasticsearch start
 ```
-* To easily explore & visualize Elasticsearch indices, you can install Kibana by following this link:  https://www.elastic.co/guide/en/kibana/current/setup.html
+* To easily explore & visualize Elasticsearch indices, you can install Kibana by following the instructions on this link:  https://www.elastic.co/guide/en/kibana/current/setup.html
 * You can also install Sense console for interacting with the REST API of Elasticsearch.
 It's a Kibana app and can be installed by running the following command from the Kibana folder:
 ```
 $ ./bin/kibana plugin --install elastic/sense